 Japan relies on imports for around 70 percent of the paper raw materials it uses, and the incorporation of illegal timber products into these raw materials has become an issue.
 The Group asims to help prevent global warming by making effective use of timber resources that are not associated with illegal logging or destruction of ecosystems, and are not harmful to the environment or local communities.
-To that end, the Group has been working on environmentally conscious procurement of raw materials such as FSC®\1-certified paper\ and recycled paper and to switch all our products in Japan to sustainable paper.
+In FY2023, we completed the switch to sustainable paper in all our products in Japan.
+We will continue to promote the sustainable procurement of raw materials.